milititskiy/feat-behave/README.md

 ## How It Works

-1. **Detects Active File**: When you run `auto-behave`, it tries to detect which file is currently active in VS Code
+1. **Detects Active File**: When you run `feat`, it tries to detect which file is currently active in VS Code
 2. **Finds Directory**: It extracts the directory path of the active file
 3. **Changes Directory**: Automatically `cd`s to that directory
 4. **Runs Behave**: Executes `behave feature_file.feature` in that directory